jacobpclouse/ICSI_551_Final_Project/README.md

 # ICSI_551_Final_Project
 Final Projects are required for both Graduate Students and PHY 451Y students.
 Students can choose to work individually or in groups of two to propose, perform, and present a final project for the course.
 This project will be a project that uses methods taught in this course to solve a data analysis or signal processing problem.

+## FAQ:
+- Final Project Report is inside the Documentation folder
+- All Code is inside the Code folder, the EV3 folder has the sample hardware tests I used and the hardware function references
+- The Code/NestedSampling Folder is where I put the adjustments to the robot code that Dr. Knuth provided.
+Part 1 is where the EV3 adjusted code is (we will use this when we get the color sensor working again).
+Part 2 is a sample program to prove that the nested sampling still works with hard coded input.

 ## Resources:
 - **Interact with EV3 Brick Peripherals, Read Sensor Values, and Control Motors: https://www.mathworks.com/help/supportpkg/legomindstormsev3io/ref/interact-with-ev3-brick-peripherals-read-sensor-values-and-control-motors.html